 “Please do as God would.”

 He counted the coins and gave twelve to one and three to the other.
 While they both stood there bewildered, said Mulla plainly, “That’s how He operates.”

 Both love and hate fetter you.
 You cannot forget anyone by continuing to love or hate them.
 If you want to forget them, you must become indifferent towards them.
 You become indifferent when you rise above the duality of love and hatred.
-Both love and hate touch our heart, whatever touches our heart leaves an imprint on our mind.
-It is those imprints that make up our memory store.
+Both love and hate touch our hearts; whatever touches our hearts leaves an imprint on our minds.
+It is these imprints that make up our memory store.
 It is for this reason that Vedic and other spiritual texts preach one to remain even.
 Being even is a step higher than being indifferent.
 Because being even is being indifferent with compassion, with empathy.